Software-for-Maths-Learning/SymbolicEqual/readme.md

 git clone git@github.com:lambda-feedback/Grading-Script-Boilerplate.git
 ```

 Navigate into the repository folder and open `algorithm.py`.
-Inside is a boilerplate function called `grading_function()` which is called when a grading request is made.
+Inside is a boilerplate function called `evaluation_function()` which is called when a grading request is made.

 Next, open `tests/grading.py` and `tests/validation.py`.
 These scripts are used for building unit tests that check your algorithm and schema work as they should using a library called _unittest_.